TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataTypes/Properties/GetText.rst

    :ts:`direction`        The direction for this language :ts:`flagIdentifier`   The flag key (like "gb" or "fr") used to be used in TYPO3's Backend.
-   :ts:`hreflang`         Language tag for this language defined by RFC 1766 / 3066 for "lang"  and "hreflang" attributes :ts:`languageId`       The language mapped to the sys_language DB entry.
+   :ts:`hreflang`         Language tag for this language defined by RFC 1766 / 3066 for "lang"  and "hreflang" attributes :ts:`languageId`       The language mapped to id of the site languge, as defined in the :ref:`config.yaml languageId <languageid>`
    :ts:`locale`           Locale, like 'de_CH' or 'en_GB'
    :ts:`navigationTitle`  Label to be used within language menus :ts:`title`            Label to be used within TYPO3 to identify the language